matrixorigin/mo_ctl_standalone/README.md

 # What it is
-`mo_ctl` tool is a tool designed to help you easily manage your standalone MatrixOne server, such as deploying, starting, stopping, connect and much more fun admin operations for you to discover!
+`mo_ctl` tool is a tool designed to help you easily manage your standalone MatrixOne server, such as deploying, starting, stopping, connecting and much more fun admin operations for you to discover!

 # How to get it
 Depending on whether your machine has access to the Internet or not, you can choose to install `mo_ctl` online or offline.
 Please remember to run the commands as root or a user with sudo privileges (and add `sudo` to each command).
 Also `install.sh` will use `unzip` command to extract `mo_ctl`, thus please make sure `unzip` is installed.